opensearch-project/project-website/_faqs/03-04-can-i-upgrade-older-versions-of-elasticsearch-oss-and-kibana-to-opensearch-and-opensearch-dashboards.markdown

 ---
-question: Can I upgrade older versions of ElasticSearch OSS and Kibana OSS to OpenSearch and OpenSearch Dashboards?
+question: Can I upgrade older versions of Elasticsearch OSS and Kibana OSS to OpenSearch and OpenSearch Dashboards?
 category: Upgrading
 ref: q3.4
 ---